dborisenko/dborisenko.github.io/_posts/2018-05-01-better-error-handling-with-coproduct-of-errors.md

 def startup(): Either[StartupError, Unit] = Left(Coproduct[StartupError](new ConfigNotFoundException))
 ```

 Here we can call `startup()` function directly.
 But sometimes before you are going to do your processes it's also required to run some startup code.
-Here we can have following example:
+Here we can have the following example:

 ```scala
 type ProcessingError = ErrorDuringProcessingException :+: StartupError